h12w/teff/SPEC.md

 4. unindent
 5. EOF

-Tokens `indent` and `unindent` are emitted from current and previous `indent_space`s, by the rules described below:
+Tokens `indent` and `unindent` are emitted by the rules described below:

 1. A stack is used to store `indent_space` and controls the emission of `indent` & `unindent` tokens.
-2. Initially, an empty value is pushed onto the stack, and then the TEFF file is scanned line by line to get the current `indent_space`.
+2. Initially, an empty value is pushed onto the stack, and then the TEFF file is scanned line by line to get the `indent_space` of each line.
-3. When the top of the stack is the same as the current `indent_space`, no token is emitted.
+3. When the top of the stack is the same as the `indent_space` of the current line, no token is emitted.
-4. When the top of the stack is a prefix of the current `indent_space`, the current `indent_space` is pushed onto the stack, and an `indent` token is emitted.
+4. When the top of the stack is a prefix of the `indent_space` of the current line, the `indent_space` is pushed onto the stack, and an `indent` token is emitted.
-5. When the current `indent_space` is the same as one of the non-top elements of the stack, the top of the stack is popped and an `unindent` token is emitted until the non-top element becomes the top.
+5. When the `indent_space` of the current line is the same as one of the non-top elements of the stack, the top of the stack is popped and an `unindent` token is emitted until the non-top element becomes the top.
 The number of `unindent` tokens emitted is the same as the number of elements popped.
 6. If none of 3 to 5 happens, a syntax error occurs.
 7. When `EOF` is emitted but the length of the stack is larger than 1, the top of the stack is popped and an `unindent` token is emitted until the length of